Africa's Talking vs MessageBird

 Which is more reliable, Africa's Talking or MessageBird?

-From January 24th to April 23rd, Africa's Talking showed an error rate of 0.00% while MessageBird showed 0.00%.
+From February 13th to May 14th, Africa's Talking showed an error rate of 0.00% while MessageBird showed 0.00%.
 Both rates are within acceptable thresholds for production SMS delivery, and Knock automatically retries failed requests to minimize the impact of transient errors.

 Which is more popular, Africa's Talking or MessageBird?